Pillsbury Hall Renovation

 - "U to renovate historical hall."
 Minnesota Daily, September 17, 2015

-If we receive state bonding support for the remodeling of Pillsbury Hall, English will join other humanities departments in neighboring Folwell, Nicholson, Nolte, and Jones Halls, creating a hub for collaborations on research, teaching, and public engagement.
-(And the department's current space—our "temporary" housing for almost 50 years—will be eagerly taken up by Lind Hall’s main tenant, the College of Science & Engineering.)
+In Pillsbury Hall, English will join other humanities departments in neighboring Folwell, Nicholson, Nolte, and Jones Halls, creating a hub for collaborations on research, teaching, and public engagement.
+(And the department's current space—our "temporary" housing for almost 50 years—will be eagerly taken up by Lind Hall’s main tenant, the College of Science & Engineering, to meet the high demand for computer science professionals.)

-The 6,000+ students who take English classes annually will experience 21st-century classrooms in an iconic 1889 building—the second-oldest on campus, named in honor of John S. Pillsbury, the "father of the University."
+The 6,000-plus students who take English classes annually will experience 21st-century classrooms in an iconic 1889 building—the second-oldest on campus, named in honor of John S. Pillsbury, the "father of the University."
 (The building is listed on the National Register of Historic Places, and the renovation will comply with the Secretary of the Interior's Standards for Preservation.)
+Want to learn more about Pillsbury Hall?
+Here are 10 fun facts.
+And, here, a condensed list of reasons to support this renovation.

 The renovated Pillsbury Hall will feature production spaces equipped with technologies that enable journal editing, video making, digital storytelling, website building, and web-based research.
-Rooms for events will be used for the many now hosted annually by English and other humanities departments, from public readings by important authors such as Eula Biss, Nuruddin Farah, Claudia Rankine, and Karl Ove Knausgaard (all past visitors), to the annual English Undergraduate Conference and Festival.
+Rooms for events will be used for the many now hosted annually by English and other humanities departments, from public readings by important authors such as Zadie Smith, Eula Biss, Nuruddin Farah, and Karl Ove Knausgaard (all past visitors), to the annual English Undergraduate Conference.

 Housed in a state-of-the-art facility, English will attract the most talented young faculty and the most promising graduate students.
 We will be able to provide not only our usual rigorous intellectual education but also an expansion of the service-learning, laboratory, and internship opportunities that channel undergraduate students into post-graduation employment and civic life.